 Teeth Bonding Consultation

 You can meet with your dentist for a consultation to determine which dental problems may be solved using bonding.
 Your teeth will be thoroughly examined by your dentist.
 This may involve evaluating your gums and teeth as well as x-rays being taken.
-During the consultation, your dentist can speak to you about whether or not you are a suitable candidate for bonding, if you have problems, it can help to resolve like “short teeth,” tooth discoloration, gaps, chipped or cracked teeth or decayed teeth.
+During the consultation, your dentist can speak to you about whether or not you are a suitable candidate for bonding, if you have problems, it can help to resolve like “short teeth,” tooth discoloration (teeth that need whitening), gaps, chipped or cracked teeth or decayed teeth.
 If you have teeth with extensive damage other cosmetic or restorative procedures might be recommended by your dentist in order to meet some of your long-term goals.

 How To Care For Bonded Teeth

 The same care is required by bonded teeth as your natural teeth.
 Maintaining good oral hygiene habits is the type of care that is needed for maintaining a beautiful and healthy smile.
 Brushing and flossing at least two times per day is a great way to maintain good oral health.
-Your dentist can also recommend routine check-ups to make sure you maintain a healthy smile and clean teeth.
+Your Raleigh dentist can also recommend routine check-ups to make sure you maintain a healthy smile and clean teeth.
 Since material that is used in the bonding process might chip, try to avoid biting down on anything hard that might cause damage.
 You should avoid chewing on hard food objects, ice or pens and not bite your fingernails.
 If your tooth starts to feel different than after you had your procedure done, the bond might be chipped.
 If this happens, consult with your dentist.

 Cost Of Teeth Bonding